-Partnerships for Forests is supporting Miro Forestry to demonstrate how the charcoal industry in West Africa, and Ghana in particular, can transition from current unsustainable production trends to widespread sustainable charcoal production and how forest plantation companies can benefit from utilizing the thinnings, prunings and the waste products from their forest plantations.
+Partnerships for Forests is supporting Miro Forestry to demonstrate how the charcoal industry in West Africa – and Ghana in particular – can transition from current unsustainable production trends to widespread sustainable charcoal production: including making use of thinnings, prunings and waste products.

-Partnerships for Forests is supporting a partnership between Miro Forestry (Ghana) Limited, the Forestry Commission of Ghana and traditional authorities in Agogo, an illegal charcoal hot spot in Ghana, to research and develop an innovative model for the charcoal industry to transition from current unsustainable charcoal production to widespread sustainable charcoal production.
+Partnerships for Forests is supporting a partnership between Miro Forestry (Ghana) Limited, the Forestry Commission of Ghana and traditional authorities in Agogo (an illegal charcoal hotspot in Ghana), to research and develop an innovative model for the charcoal industry to transition to widespread sustainable production.

-This technical innovation is being supported to produce sustainable charcoal from waste wood from Miro’s sustainable forest timber sources, with the view to extending the approach to smallholders and additional plantation companies across West Africa and potentially the rest of sub-Saharan Africa.
+This technical innovation is being piloted with Miro’s sustainable forest timber sources, with a view to extending the approach to smallholders and other plantation companies across West Africa, and potentially the rest of sub-Saharan Africa.

-As a result of Partnerships for Forests’ support, an estimated 15,000 tonnes of unsustainable charcoal will be substituted with the consumption of sustainable charcoal, produced efficiently with less than four tonnes of wood input to one tonne of charcoal output from waste wood grown in sustainably managed Forestry Stewardship Council (FSC) certified plantations.
-This partnership is expected to leverage an estimated £15,000,000 in private sector investment and bring an area of 10,000ha under sustainable land-use by 2020.
+An estimated 15,000 tonnes of unsustainable charcoal will be substituted with more efficiently produced sustainable charcoal: using less than four tonnes of wood input to one tonne of charcoal output from waste wood grown in sustainably managed Forestry Stewardship Council (FSC) certified plantations.

 Lead Organisation: Miro Forestry (Ghana) Limited (Private)